 The National Curriculum is made up of four Core Subjects: English, Mathematics, Science and Computing plus the Foundation Subjects of History, Geography, Design Technology, Music, Art, and Physical Education.
-We must also make provision for teaching Religious Education as well as Forest Schools (including Food Technology, RHSE and PSHE).
+We must also make provision for teaching Religious Education as well as SRE and PSHE.

 Children who are in the Early Years class in our school (3-5yrs) follow the Foundation Stage Curriculum.
 This is organised in seven areas of learning: personal, social and emotional development, communication and language, literacy, mathematics, understanding the world, physical development and expressive art and design.
-To encourage a sense of independence, try to get your child used to dressing and undressing by themselves before they start school.
-This should also be considered when choosing clothing and footwear for school.
-Shoes with velcro fastenings are highly recommended by parents of younger children in school.